Cannabis in Maryland: Legality

 By state statute, defendants who can prove medical necessity at trial face a maximum penalty of $100.
 Defendants in possession of 1 oz or less of marijuana are permitted to raise an affirmative defense to the possession charge if they can prove they suffer from a specific debilitating medical condition.
 This was made redundant by the legalization of marijuana for personal use on July 1, 2023, allowing individuals to possess up to 1.5 ounces of cannabis flower without fear of prosecution.

 In Pacheco v.
 State (2019), the Maryland Court of Appeals determined that "the mere odor of marijuana coupled with possession of what is clearly less than ten grams of marijuana, absent other circumstances," is not sufficient probable cause for police to arrest and search a person within the state.

 Parent-protection legislation

 In May 2023, Governor Wes Moore signed a bill into law to legally protect parents who lawfully use cannabis from child neglect penalties.
 The law came into effect July 1.

 Cannabis odors and probable cause

 Effective from July 1, 2023, officers cannot conduct a traffic stop solely on the basis of cannabis odor or upon the observation that a personal use amount is in the vehicle.
 However, the smell of cannabis can be considered as a factor if there exists suspicion of impairment.

 Business license applications

-From November 13, 2023, Maryland cannabis business license applications will be accepted by the MCA — social equity ownership of at least 65% is required.
+From November 13, 2023, Maryland cannabis business license applications have been accepted by the MCA — social equity ownership of at least 65% is required.
 Interested parties had to complete the Business Interest Form before it closed on November 6.